How Core Income 7® Annuity works

 Income or accumulation benefits

 The Core Income Benefit rider is included with the Core Income 7 Annuity for an additional charge.
 It offers increasing income withdrawal percentages (beginning at age 45) until lifetime withdrawals begin or annuitization is started.
-It also offers a choice of two income payment options: predictable payments and payments with the opportunity to increase.
+It also offers a choice of two lifetime income payment options: predictable payments and payments with the opportunity to increase.
 Once lifetime income withdrawals begin, access to penalty-free withdrawals is no longer available.

 The annual cost of the Core Income Benefit Rider is 1.05% of the accumulation value, deducted on a monthly basis from the accumulation value and the guaranteed minimum value (in most states).
 The rider charge will continue for the life of the contract even after lifetime income payments have begun.